risk-first/website/Scarcity-Risk.md

 ## Staff Risk

-Since the workforce is a scarce resource, it stands to reason that if a startup has a "Runway", then the chances are that the founders and staff do too<!-- tweet-end -->, as this article [explores](https://www.entrepreneur.com/article/223135).
+Since the workforce is a scarce resource, it stands to reason that if a startup has a "Runway", then the chances are that the founders and staff do too<!-- tweet-end -->, as [this article by Entrepreneur.com explores](https://www.entrepreneur.com/article/223135).
 It identifies the following risks:

   - **Company Cash**:  the **Runway** of the startup itself
   - **Founder Cash**:  the **Runway** for a founder, before they run out of money and can't afford their rent.